 To avoid having to deal with a clogged toilet, here are some tips:

-- Never flush thick paper products down the drain (this includes paper towels and tissues).
+• Never flush thick paper products down the drain (this includes paper towels and tissues).
 Make sure the products you flush are safe for plumbing systems and septic tanks.

-- Use caution with toilet paper.
+• Use caution with toilet paper.
 Flushing large amounts down the toilet can cause clogs.

-- Toys are a common cause of clogs, so teach children what not to put in the toilet.
+• Toys are a common cause of clogs, so teach children what not to put in the toilet.

-- Use non-toxic camper toilet treatment with waste digesters every month to help avoid plumbing problems
+• Use non-toxic camper toilet treatment with waste digesters every month to help avoid plumbing problems.

-It is useful to never have to handle the toilet board directly from the dirtiest area.
+It is useful never to have to handle the toilet board directly from the dirtiest area.
 To prevent the manipulation of the toilet board this useful and inexpensive accessory is a great help.

 Another useful item at home and in the RV especially for families with children or for parents who are used to going to the bathroom at night is this handy night light for the toilet.
 With changeable colors, it helps any child to go to the bathroom without asking for help and easily find the toilet.
 Easy go to the bathroom at night for parents and kids using these toilet-led lights.